 Tip: Sometimes using butter in the air fryer can cause smoking.
 To reduce the chance of this happening don’t cook this at a higher temperature than 350 F. If your air fryer smokes try adding some water to the bottom of the basket.

 If you don’t want to add cheese it is ready to eat now, or you can air fry it for a few more minutes if you want it crispier.
 But if you love cheese then take the basket out and sprinkle a light layer of Parmesan on top.

 Put it back in the air fryer and cook it at 350 degrees F for 2 more minutes to melt the cheese.

 Serve this while it is hot and crispy for the most delicious crunchy and cheesy bread.
 This homemade garlic bread is perfect for serving with pasta dinners like Instant Pot spaghetti and meatballs or baked manicotti.

-I also love to serve buttery garlic bread with soup because it makes a simple meal seem more elegant.
-And it is easy to quickly make this in the air fryer while soup heats on the stove.
+I also love to serve buttery garlic bread with soup or an easy skillet dinner like unstuffed cabbage rolls.
+It is easy to quickly make this garlic bread in the air fryer while dinner heats on the stove.

 How to Store